Different Yarns for Different Knitting Machines

 A common gauge for light weight jean sweaters.
 Excellent weight for fairisle sweaters without the added weight that fairisle usually produces.
 I find this size of yarn laces very nicely.

 YARN: Cascade's Heritage Sock or Heritage Silk, as examples, and any yarn classified as fingering weight.
+See other fingering weight yarns on my Yarn Standards Page.

 Silver Reed Standard Bed Knitting Machines